opensuiwallet/chrome-kit-docs/docs/Guide.md

 ## Use Wallet Capabilities

 After your dapp connects to a wallet that supports [Sui wallet-standard](https://github.com/MystenLabs/sui/tree/main/sdk/wallet-adapter/packages/wallet-standard), your dapp is already empowered and able to call wallet capabilities.

-> Please explore the docs for further usage information

 ```
 import { useWallet } from '@opensui/wallet-kit';